 Describe the options, strategic approaches and methods for progressive and final rehabilitation of the environment disturbed by the project.
-Develop a preferred rehabilitation strategy that would minimise the amount of land disturbed at any one time, and minimise the residual loss of land with ecological or productive value.
-Show the final topography of any excavations, waste areas and dam sites on suitably scaled maps.
+Develop a preferred rehabilitation strategy that would minimise the amount of land disturbed at any one time, minimise the residual loss of land with ecological or productive value, and address the issue of capture of overland flow.
+Show the final topography of any excavations, subsidence areas, altered drainage pathways or watercourses, waste areas and dam sites on suitably scaled maps.

-Evaluate the compliance of the strategies and methods for progressive and final rehabilitation of disturbed areas with the objectives of the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995) and EHP's guideline Rehabilitation Requirements for Mining Projects.
+Evaluate the compliance of the strategies and methods for progressive and final rehabilitation of disturbed areas with the objectives of the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995) and the department's guideline Rehabilitation Requirements for Mining Projects.
 In particular, the strategies and methods should have the following objectives: